-MAEBB is designed for a diverse group of professionals, including engineers, architects, artists, makers, designers, biologists, and ecologists.
+The Master in Ecological Architecture & Advanced Construction is designed for a diverse group of professionals, including engineers, architects, artists, makers, designers, biologists, and ecologists.
 The programme attracts individuals from various disciplines involved in the crafting of the built environment, all seeking to lead the way in designing ecological buildings worldwide.
-Students collaborate with industry leaders and experts to gain practical insights into the future of sustainable architecture.
+Students collaborate with industry leaders and experts to gain practical insights into the future of sustainable construction.

-MAEBB equips students to design and build the next generation of buildings and cities that address the planet’s urgent climate challenges.
+The Master in Ecological Architecture & Advanced Construction equips students with the skills and knowledge to lead in sustainable construction, design and build the next generation of buildings and cities that address the planet’s urgent climate challenges.

 Conventional buildings often rely on resource-intensive systems that extend far beyond urban environments, leading to significant ecological impacts.
-MAEBB tackles this issue by training professionals in the design, prototyping, and fabrication of buildings as interconnected ecological and thermodynamic systems, capable of operating efficiently within natural cycles.
+The Master in Ecological Architecture & Advanced Construction tackles this issue by training professionals in the design, prototyping, and fabrication of buildings as interconnected ecological and thermodynamic systems, capable of operating efficiently within natural cycles.

 Courses: